PostHog

 What This Integration Enables

-This integration helps you connect product behavior with monetization and understand how user actions impact subscriptions, retention, churn, and revenue.
+This integration connects product behavior with monetization and helps you understand how user actions impact subscriptions, retention, churn, and revenue.
+With Apphud → PostHog, you can:

-• Track mobile subscription lifecycle in PostHog
+• Track mobile subscription lifecycle in PostHog.

-• Analyze trial → paid conversion funnels
+• Analyze trial → paid conversion funnels.

-• Measure renewals and churn
+• Measure renewals and churn.

-• Build subscription revenue dashboards
+• Build subscription revenue dashboards.

-• Create cohorts by subscription status
+• Create cohorts by subscription status.

 This is useful for mobile apps using subscriptions and product teams using PostHog for analytics.